 At any reputable firm (as per the law), should a broker be conflicted or have ties to both the tenant and the landlord, that broker should immediately make both clients aware and may recuse him or herself from the transaction all together.

-Ultimately, tenant rep brokers want to have a strong reputation and to do well for their clients so that they can win more business.
+Ultimately, tenant rep brokers want to have a strong reputation and do well for their clients so that they can win more business.
 Being honest, trustworthy and a good negotiator are all crucial to maintaining a positive reputation in the industry.

 As you can see, there are many benefits to hiring a full service real estate firm.